yyang248/pictographPlus2026/README.md

     | sample2 | mut1 | 100 | 50 | 4 | 3| 0.7 |

 * Another optional column is "purity" column that provides the information of normal contamination of a sample.
 Putiry of 0.8 wil be used if not provided.

+* SSM file with major_integer_copy number and purity columns

     | sample | mutation | total_reads | alt_reads | tumor_integer_copy_number | major_integer_copy_number | cncf | purity |
     | ---- | ---- | ---- | ---- | ---- | ---- | --- | --- |